thallada/miniflux-ai/README.md

 - [Rust](https://www.rust-lang.org/tools/install) installed
 - A Miniflux instance with API access
-- An OpenAI account with access to the model endpoint
+- A Cloudflare AI account with access to the model endpoint
 - A Cloudflare account

 ### Installation